neuroinformatics-unit/gsoc/GSoC-2025/GSoC-2025/Datashuttle: {Project-Name} (Lucas Laredo).md

 - **Availability**

-    I plan to dedicate around 20 hours per week to the GSoC project while balancing my part-time internship.
-I am confident in my ability to manage both commitments.
-Additionally, I have 15 days of vacation, which I plan to use to further focus on the project.
+    I plan to dedicate around 25 hours per week to the GSoC project while balancing my part-time internship.
+I am confident with my ability to manage both commitments, specially since during the period of the program I will be on vacation from uni and which I plan to use it to further focus on the project.

 ## GSoC

 - **GSoC experience**

-    What do you expect from the program?
+    I perceive GSoC as a gateway to open-source collaboration.
+In other words, I expect from this program an opportunity to introduce myself to the open-source community and effectively contribute to it.
+Regarding specifically to the NIU team, I also believe that this is a great chance to create a lasting professional and collaborative relationship with the crew and to learn more about the Neuroscience field.

 - **Are you also applying to projects with other organisations in GSoC 2025?**

-    If so, which ones?
-What would be your preference in case of a tie?
+    I am not submitting any other proposals.